Lou Florence - Meadowitos

 Food, spices, oils, and fibers – pollinators excel at making these items possible.
 The complexity of the pollinator world is astounding because of the roles they play and their vitality to healthy ecosystems.
 We celebrate these achievements through the incredible people and projects that are working to conserve pollinators.
 We hope these stories encourage and empower you to better understand who our pollinators are and what actions you can take to help them.
-This Pollinator Conservation Spotlight shines on Lou Florence, creator of Meadowitos.
+This month we interviewed Laura (Lou) Florence about Meadowitos!

 Q: How would you describe this effort?